-Contact Dr. David Yoo & Dr. Daniel Quon at Specialty Contact Lens Center at South Coast Optometry to learn more about how your eye shape affects your vision.
+Contact Dr. David Yoo & Dr. Daniel Quon at South Coast Optometry to learn more about how your eye shape affects your vision.
 We'll be happy to discuss the different correction methods available that offer you sharp, comfortable and clear vision all day, every day.

 We receive clients from Costa Mesa, Orange County, Newport Beach, Irvine, and throughout California.